OK, so let’s start by asking: What exactly are Protocols?

 Think of protocols as ‘accepted standards’ – which we all agree to.

-A good example is the days in the week.
+A good example is the days of the week.

 It is with almost absolute certainty that every one of 196 countries in the world agrees that there are seven days in the week and that there are 24 hours in a day.
 If every country had a different way of calibrating an earth day from dawn to dusk it would be very difficult to communicate with each other, hence the need to have protocols.